-Students explore the fertile question: Is God green?
+Students explore the fertile question: How should we as a Catholic community respond to environmental issues?

-- Students explain how the mystery of God can be named and understood through the experience of the created world. - Students analyse ways in which the Church has responded to a range of emerging threats to both human ecology and environmental ecology.
+- Students explain how the mystery of God can be named and understood through the experience of the created world. - Students analyse ways in which the Church has responded to a range of emerging threats to both human ecology and environmental ecology